 The USA R1 or religious worker visa is for religious workers who intend to work at a religious institution for up to five years.
 Religious workers who are eligible for this visa can apply for it.
 The religious organization must be non-profit and can belong to any religious denomination in the US.
 The term religious denomination refers to a religious community that runs through an ecclesiastical government.
 Religious institutions that include group financial tax exemptions can also employ foreign religious workers who have an R1 visa.

-This article covers important topics such as how to apply for this visa, requirements, how visa extension procedure, and how to get a Green Card under the R1 visa.
+This article covers important topics such as how to apply for an R1 visa, requirements, how visa extension procedure, and how to get a Green Card under the R1 visa.

-As mentioned, foreign religious workers can work in religious organizations under this visa.
+As mentioned, foreign religious workers can work in religious organizations under an R1 visa.
 However, not all religious workers can work in these organizations.
 Administrative and clerical employees are regarded as support staff and cannot apply for an R1 visa.
-Only people directly involved in religious affairs, such as ministers, can apply for this visa.
+Only people directly involved in religious affairs, such as ministers, can apply for an R1 visa.
 As long as the visa is valid, holders can live and work in the United States.
 Other benefits for visa holders include: